RebeccaBarbera/LAB2_project_group_13/README.md

 Amino acid composition of Signal Peptides (SPs) were compared against the background distribution of amino acids in SwissProt (data from [Expasy](https://web.expasy.org/docs/relnotes/relstat.html)).
 Extraction of all SP sequences, calculation of their amino acid frequencies, and plotting them against the SwissProt distribution were performed.

+---

+#### Sequence Logo analysis
+Sequence logos were generated for both the training and benchmark sets by extracting a fixed window around the annotated cleavage site.
+The logos display the amino-acid frequencies around the SP C-terminal region and show a consistent hydrophobic pattern across both sets, confirming that the cleavage-site characteristics are preserved after the dataset split.

+---

+#### Organism distribution
+The organism distribution was examined by counting the species represented in each dataset.
+Bar plots highlight that most sequences originate from well-studied eukaryotes such as Homo sapiens, Mus musculus, Saccharomyces cerevisiae, and Arabidopsis thaliana, alongside a broad range of other metazoan, fungal, and plant species.

 ###### Taxonomic classification of the proteins was performed at both the kingdom and organism levels.
 The relative abundances of taxa in each dataset were visualized using pie charts.